 “150 days.”
 Scripture says the waters prevailed for 150 days.
 There are commentators who assert that the 150 days proves that there is something they call a “prophetic month” of 30 days.
 They claim that prophetic times in Scripture are calculated on a premised 30-day month.
 However, there is no traditional source for such a thing—it seems to be a concept built to accommodate their calculations.
-The Jews based their month from the moon, and there is no Jewish concept of a straightforward 30 day month.
+The Jews based their month from the moon, and there is no Jewish concept of a straightforward 30-day month.
 That concept is being read back into history, but is not a part of it.
-Some of the authors who try to defend the 30-day month use for their first proof that the flood year with the statement of the 17th of the second month, when the rains started, to the rain’s end, the 17th of the 7th month, is listed as 150 days.
-So, they say from 17th of Marcheshvan to the 17th of Nisan (of course, counting the first of the year being Tishri, as it was supposed to be in remote antiquity) is the 150 days, counting months as having 30 days.
+Some of the authors who try to defend the 30-day month use for their first proof that the flood year with the statement of the seventeenth of the second month, when the rains started, to the rain’s end, the seventeenth of the seventh month, is listed as 150 days.
+So, they say from the seventeenth of Marcheshvan to the seventeenth of Nisan (of course, counting the first of the year being Tishri, as it was supposed to be in remote antiquity) is the 150 days, counting months as having 30 days.
 This would seem to be so, since counting that time as lunar months should come out to 147 days or so.

-Kislev —3 days (after the 40 days of rain beginning in the “second month” Marcheshvan, leaving three days in Kislev)
+Kislev —three days (after the 40 days of rain beginning in the “second month” Marcheshvan, leaving three days in Kislev)

 These are Jews commenting on their own Scripture and we would give them more than a little weight on this issue.